 Punta Gorda offers plenty of things to do: Kayaking, biking, birding and discovering crab shacks

-Today Punta Gorda is a good base for outdoor activities, including kayaking, biking, fishing and birding, and also offers great spots to capture the authentic Florida, from crab shacks to its historic district.
+The town’s attractions for visitors are very diverse.
+It’s a good base for outdoor activities, including kayaking, biking, fishing and birding, and also offers great spots to capture the authentic Florida, from crab shacks to its historic district.

 Bike trails in Punta Gorda area